Kinutafontfactory/Yuji/README.md

 # Yuji (佑字)

 “Yuji” is a series of fonts in which the original characters written by the calligrapher Yuji Kataoka are typefaced.
+There are three different types of Kana and two different types of Hentai kana (the former style of kana) fonts.

 ## License